NancyAb/python_FAQ/README.md

 # python_FAQ

+I have a database background and code machine learning pipelines.
+I tend to see solutions with data first to find the optimal solution in SQL or Python.
+I will push the data conformance as close as possible to the source so that the data runs as clean as possible through the pipeline.

 ## Terminology

-- attribute is a variable that is a class property
+- **attribute** is a variable that is a class property
-- method is a function stored in an instance or class
+- **method** is a function stored in an instance or class

 ## Aggregation

 results summarize with only the distinct values

-df.groupby(group_col_list).rowid.transform('nunique')

-and other times I want a value on the existing table.

-df['CODE'].value_counts()

-## calculated agg for each group to form a single summary value.
+### calculated agg for each group to form a single summary value.

 You can do this agg in several ways by using DataFrame.aggregate(), Series.aggregate(), DataFrameGroupBy.aggregate().

 df2 = df1.groupby('target').apply(meanofTargets)

 df_with_counts = df.groupby(y_col).id.transform('count')

+and other times I want a value on the existing table.

+df.groupby(group_col_list).rowid.transform('nunique')

+### Quick analysis of categories

+df['CODE'].value_counts()

+## Joins

-## To join one dataframe with another use merge
+### To join one dataframe with another use merge

 left_df.merge(right_df, on='user_id', how='left')